anassdrs/alx-pre_course/README.md

-this is my fist reposotory
+this is my first readme